Cypre55/Rubics-Cube/README.md

 # Read Me
 Hello, I am ChaoticSaint46, a freshman at IIT KGP.
 This is the first-ever project I am hosting.
 It has always been my dream project to make a 3x3 Rubics Cube solver.
 I actually know how to solve the cube blindfolded.
-I would only have to study at the cube only once and I would generate a 20ish sequence of alphabets and then execute it.
+I would only have to study the cube only once and I would generate a 20ish sequence of alphabets and then execute it.
 That is exactly how I want to make this solver.
 I can try my best at coding the algorithm generator, but i need help with the arduino programming.
 For the principle of blindfold solving, please watch the following video: https://www.youtube.com/watch?v=A64Sy4WKiWY&t=130s

 **Colour Coding**\